Machine learning strategies for path-planning microswimmers in turbulent flows: Numerical simulation

 \subsection{Smart microswimmers}

 In our approach, the random initial positions of the microswimmers ensures that they explore different states without reinitialization for each epoch.
 Hence, we present results with 10000 microswimmers, for a single epoch.
 In our single-epoch approach, the control map $\hat{\mathbf{o}}_i$ reaches a steady state once the learning process is complete (fig. \ref{fig:Performance}(b)).
+We would like to clarify here that, in our study, the training is performed in the fully turbulent time-dependent flow; even though this is more difficult than training in a temporally frozen flow, the gains, relative to the na\"ive strategy, justify this additional level of difficulty.

 We use the adversarial $\mathcal{Q}$-learning approach outlined above (parameter values in tab.~\ref{tab:Parameters}) to arrive at the optimal scheme for path-planning in a 2D turbulent flow.
 To quantify the performance of the smart microswimmers, we introduce equal numbers of smart (master-slave pairs) and na\"ive microswimmers into the flow.
 The scheme presented here pits $\mathcal{Q}$-learning against the na\"ive strategy and enables the adversarial algorithm to find a strategy that can out-perform the na\"ive one.
 (Without the adversarial approach, the final strategy that is obtained may end up being sub-optimal.)